Skip to content

 When it comes to walking and casual wear, the Xero Shoes Glenn has been a strong-performing barefoot shoe.
 This model’s leather upper feels light enough for long walks so I see this shoe as being a good urban commute shoe.

-On top of this, the FeelTrue soles from Xero Shoes tend to last a while, so I also expect the Glenn to have a nice long lifespan.
-I think if you’re rotating your daily wear shoes then you’ll get a lot out of this model.
+In addition, the FeelTrue soles from Xero Shoes tend to last a while, so I also expect the Glenn to have a nice long lifespan.
+I think if you’re rotating your daily-wear shoes, then you’ll get a lot out of this model.

-The last aspect to like with the Xero Shoes Glenn is that they walk a fine line between being wide enough, but not so wide that they look “off” or not like a traditional shoes in more formal settings.
+The last aspect to like with the Xero Shoes Glenn is that they walk a fine line between being wide enough but not so wide that they look “off” or not like traditional shoes in more formal settings.
 I personally really enjoy this.

 Testing the Xero Shoes Glenn for Multi-Season Use

-If you’re wanting the Xero Shoes Glenn for 4-season use, I think you should be okay with this model.
-This shoe’s leather upper is thick enough to promote warmth, but it’s not so heavy to where your feet sweat immediately in them.
+If you want the Xero Shoes Glenn for 4-season use, I think you should be okay with this model.
+This shoe’s leather upper is thick enough to promote warmth, but it’s not so heavy that where your feet sweat immediately in it.

 For example, in the Icarus Ascent, the leather is a lot thicker and I find breathability to be an issue in that shoe in hotter contexts.
 The Glenn seems to do a better job there and if you go with a thin no-show sock or sockless, then you should be okay.